Analysis: London riots point to much wider risks of youth unrest

 "We have a rising generation that's pretty universally at home with it and another generation of law enforcers and government officials who are much less confident in this world."

-In the decades of boom, governments tended to respond to unrest by either ramping up spending on security forces or ploughing money into affected areas afterwards.
+In the decades of boom, governments tended to respond to unrest by either ramping up spending on security forces or plowing money into affected areas afterwards.

 For many countries, such approaches are now much more challenging as they also struggle to placate markets demanding austerity.
 In Greece, Spain, Italy and elsewhere, young people in particular have been at the forefront of protest -- although without the scale of violence and destruction seen in London.